congw729/congw729/README.md

 - 👋 Hi, I’m Alicia@congw729
-- 👀 I’m interested in machine learning, counterfactual explanation in explainable AI and diffusion models in text to image/video generation.
+- 👀 I’m interested in machine learning, [counterfactual explanations in explainable AI](https://sites.google.com/view/kdd-2021-counterfactual) and diffusion models in text to image/video generation.
-- 🌱 I’m currently learning diffusion models, and reviewing the basic knoledge of 🍉Watermelon Book.
+- 🌱 I’m currently learning diffusion models, and reviewing the basic knowledge of 🍉Watermelon Book.
 <!--- - 💞️ I’m looking to collaborate on --->
 <!--- - 📫 How to reach me --->